stlartworks/stlartworks.github.io/apply.md

 4) Be selected for and attend an in-person interview at St. Louis ArtWorks (5959 Delmar Blvd., St. Louis, MO 63112),

 5) A commitment of five hours a week (2.5 hours after school Tuesdays & Thursdays OR 5 hours on Saturdays), starting Saturday, January 26, through Saturday, April 27.
 All apprentices including the Tuesday/Thursday apprentices are required to work on April 28, when ArtWorks hosts our Annual Spring Sale.
-Attendance on April 28 is part of the program's required participation.&nbsp;
+Attendance on April 28 is part of the program's required participation.

 **IMPORTANT DATES:**